Reach the summit of the iconic Mount Fuji on this 1-day climbing trip in the off season, together with an IFMGA mountain guide.

-Climbing Mount Fuji in the off season (in this case during spring, from mid April to June) is a good idea if you want to avoid crowds, although you should consider the weather is much more colder and there’s still snow on the trails, so you should come prepared for a harder climb and have the proper equipment.
+Climbing Mount Fuji in the off season (during spring, from mid-April to June) is a good idea if you want to avoid crowds, although you should consider the weather is much colder and there’s still snow on the trails, so you should come prepared for a harder climb and have the proper equipment.

-Our starting point will be Kawaguchi-ko area, a resort town with various tourist attractions, many kinds of accommodation facilities and great views of Mount Fuji.
-You will get picked up from your hotel during night and we’ll travel to the ascent point of Mount Fuji.
+The starting point of our adventure will be the Kawaguchi-ko area, a resort town with various tourist attractions, many kinds of accommodation facilities and great views of Mount Fuji.
+You will get picked up from your hotel at night and will travel to the ascent point of Mount Fuji.
 If we use the toll road, that opens at 3 am, I suggest the pick-up time at 3 am.
-Otherwise, if you have your own means of transport, we can meet directly at the car park at the base of the mountain.
+Otherwise, if you have your own means of transport, you can meet your guide directly at the car park at the base of the mountain.

-We’ll reach the summit after 4 to 6 hours of climbing.
-Then, we’ll take the same route to descend while we enjoy stunning views along the way!
+You’ll reach the summit after 4 to 6 hours of climbing.
+Then, you’ll take the same route to descend while enjoying the stunning views along the way!
 This will take 3 hours.
 You should be back in the car park around 3 or 4 in the afternoon.
 Afterward, I’ll drive you back to your hotel or railway/bus station.

 Please remember that you’ll need winter mountaineering equipment to hike up this mountain.